In This Article

 Final Thoughts: How to Save for a Wedding

-Once you know what things will cost and you have your wedding budget checklist squared away, it’s time to start saving.
-Build a line item into your existing budget to start putting money aside for your wedding.
-Keep in mind that this is just a temporary budget line, and you may need to move things around for the time being to make it work.
+Once you’ve determined your budget the only thing left to do is start putting money aside.
+One great tip is to add a new line to your existing budget so you can commit to saving for your wedding.
+Once you’re on your honeymoon, this temporary line item can be removed (or renamed to start saving for the next big purchase in your life).
 If you choose to put your long-term savings on hold while you put aside money for your wedding, be sure to keep your emergency fund intact in case of an unexpected expense during this time.